By bridging from the epiphysis to the diaphysis, the fixator stabilizes the metadiaphyseal region.

 Alternatively, lag screws may be placed before the fixator.

-Note: If opposed reduction wires will be used for fracture compression, their location must be planned with regard to both fracture anatomy and local structures.
+Note: If opposed reduction wires will be used for fracture compression, their location must be planned regarding both fracture anatomy and local structures.

-In addition to proximal ring and tensioned wires, the distal pins and frame, and its connection to the ring, must be planned for maximal stability.
+In addition to distal ring and tensioned wires, the proximal pins and frame, and its connection to the ring, must be planned for maximal stability.

 With only two wires, stability is limited.
-Maintaining an overall arc of 60-80° between the wires improves stability.
-Adding a third wire or a threaded pin gives greater stability.
+Maintaining an overall arc of 60-80° between the wires improves stability, but even better is to add a third wire or a threaded pin.

 5. Ring placement